Henry Martín: Club career

-Itzaes

-At age 15, Martín played one season in the third division with Itzaes during the Clausura 2008 season.
-He made 13 league appearances and scored 6 goals.

-Mérida
+Early career

-Martín began his professional career in 2013 with his home town club Mérida.
-He made his professional debut with the first team on 13 July 2013 against Delfines del Carmen, where he was subbed in for José Luis Pineda in the final seconds of the match.
-He scored his first league goal on 24 August against Zacatepec where the match ended 2–0.
+Martín initiated his career with Itzaes, an amateur football team from his hometown of Merida, Yucatán.
+During his time there, he played in 13 matches and netted 6 goals.
+Soon after, he was signed by Venados.
+Martín made his professional debut on July 13, 2013 in a match against Delfines del Carmen, where he came on as a substitute in the last seconds of the match.
+On August 24, he scored his first professional goal against Zacatepec in a 2-0 win.

 Tijuana

-Henry transferred to Tijuana for the Apertura 2014 season.
-He made his Liga MX debut with Tijuana against América on 26 July 2014, almost exactly one year after his career debut.
-He scored his first goal three days later in a Copa MX match against Zacatepec, where Tijuana won 3–1.
+Martín joined Club Tijuana for the Apertura 2014 season, making his Liga MX debut against América on July 26, 2014.
+He scored his first goal for the club three days later in a Copa MX match against Zacatepec, where Tijuana won 3–1.
+In March 2016, Martín faced an anterior cruciate ligament injury that kept him off the field for six months.

 América

-On 13 December 2017, Martín joined América, reuniting with former Tijuana coach Miguel Herrera.
-He also scored on his league debut with the club in a 1–0 away win against Querétaro on 7 January 2018.
+On 13 December 2017, Martín joined Club América.
+On 7 January 2018, he made his debut scoring in a 1–0 away win against Querétaro.
 On 3 February, Martín scored his first career hat-trick in a 5–1 win over Lobos BUAP.

-As América won the Clausura 2019 Copa MX final against Juárez, Martín finished as the tournament's top scorer with 5 goals.

 International career

 On 30 August 2015, Martín received his first call-up by interim head coach Ricardo Ferretti to replace the injured Oribe Peralta.
 He earned his first cap with Mexico on 4 September in a friendly match against Trinidad and Tobago, playing as starter and eventually subbed-out for Raúl Jiménez in the 59th minute of the match.

 On 11 October 2018, Martín scored his first goal for Mexico in their 3–2 win over Costa Rica.

 Martín was called up by Jaime Lozano as one of three over-age reinforcements for the 2020 Summer Olympics in Tokyo.
 He won the bronze medal with the Olympic team.

 In October 2022, Martín was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.
+In Mexico's third match at the tournament on November 30, Martín scored a goal against Saudi Arabia, but Mexico failed to progress on goal difference.